The Tale of Despereaux

 - What curricula assign The Tale of Despereaux?

-- The Tale of Despereaux appears on reading lists for Common Core State Standards (ELA).
+- The Tale of Despereaux appears on reading lists for Blue Hen Book Award, Charlie May Simon Children's Book Award, Common Core State Standards (ELA), and 13 others.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list